powerpak/pathospot-compare/README.md

 If you used Vagrant to get started, it automatically downloads an [example dataset (tar.gz)][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
 The genomes are saved at `example/igb` and their metadata is in `example/mrsa.db`.
 Default environment variables in `scripts/env.sh` are configured so that the pipeline will run on the example data.

-To run a full analysis, type:
+To run the full analysis, type:

     $ IN_QUERY="1=1" rake parsnp epi encounters